GetStream/stream-chat-android/documentation/docs/client/querying_users.md

 You can filter and sort on the custom fields you've set for your user, the user id, and when the user was last active.

-The options for the queryUser method are presence, limit, and offset.
-If presence is true this makes sure you receive the user.presence.changed event when a user goes online or offline.
+The options for the `queryUsers` method are presence, limit, and offset.
+If presence is `true` this makes sure you receive the `user.presence.changed` event when a user goes online or offline.

 ## Querying users by search term
 You can autocomplete the results of your user query by username and/or ID.